vrandall66/front-end-submissions-public/1710/mod-3/personal-projects/melissa-wagasky/scores.md

 ### Code Quality

-- 4- - Developer demonstrates complete understanding of React with appropriately separated components and exceptionally well refactored code.
+- 4 - Developer demonstrates complete understanding of React with appropriately separated components and exceptionally well refactored code.

 ### Redux Architecture

-* 3: All state changes are handled by Redux with exeception to Controlled Forms.
-Actions and Reducers are simple.
-Containers don't hold unnecessary data.
+* 4: Appropriate components are wrapped in connected Redux container components.
+The Redux store contains all necessary application data and nothing more.
+All state changes are handled through Redux actions and reducers.
+Developer uses middleware.
+Actions and reducers are clean.
+At least one container is reused.

 ### Code Sanitation

 The output from ESLint shows…

-(UNKNOWN, couldn't run)

 * 4 - Zero complaints
-* 3 - Five or fewer complaints
-* 2 - Six to ten complaints
-* 1 - More than ten complaints

 ### Testing

-- 3 - Almost all components are tested to a level that indicates developer has an understanding of testing
+- 4 - Every component is tested from both a unit and acceptance standpoint, all crucial functionality is tested

 ### Workflow